konveyor/enhancements/enhancements/progress-reporting/README.md

       progress: InProgress
 ```

+Detailed progress of _Restore_ objects is currently unavailable in Velero.

 Apart from the above phases, we propose to incorporate similar progress reporting for other phases of migration, wherever possible.
 For example, in Stage Pod phases, We can relay the status of the pods to _MigMigration_ CR.
 This is useful since we have been repeatedly observing issues in Stage pod phases.

 ### Enhancement 2: Grouping migration phases

 With the progress information relayed in the _MigMigration_ CR, we believe that the user will have enough information in their hands to understand what exactly is happening in the background.
-With that, we can simplify the migration progress in broader steps instead of having the user to know the details of each step.
+We can then simplify the migration by dividing existing phases into broader steps of migration.

-All _Phases_ of the migration can be grouped into following high level steps that abstract out the details from the end user:
+All _Phases_ in a migration can be grouped into following high level steps that abstract out the details from the end user:

 * Prepare
 * VolumeBackup